agnicore/agni/README.md

 * **Database Sharding Router** - splis data into range partitions and then shards - supports any RDBMS or NoSQL as leaf nodes backend
 * **Key-Value Cluster Database** with expiration

+Agni includes a modeule called **Agni.Social** which provides a backbone for writing custom systems like Twitter/Facebook and the like which have much "social logic.
+It is important to put a stress on scalability - the social component uses Agni sharding, Processes and Todos executed in a cluster to serve trully unlimited number of clients.

+Social features:

+* **Social Graph Node** - cluster database solution for storing business entities (e.g. "friends", "groups", "rooms", "organizations" etc) and their relationships.
+The concrete systems provide **SocialGraphHost** implementations which map graph nodes to concrete business entities
+* Graph **node subscriptions** and **event delivery** - done in the cloud, e.g. the system can handle users with as low as a few to multi-multi million node subscriptions (think Facebook or Twitter)
+* Node "Friendship"
+* **Comment system** - voting like/dislike.
+Comments, Questions, Answers, Moderation
+* **Trending** - special-purpose OLAP engine harvesting, storing and querying data in real time, "top prodyucts in xyz category in the past week/month/year" etc.

 See [Agnicore Documentation Site](http://agnicore.com/products/agnios/book/introduction.htm) for more details